 Clay County, West Virginia

 West Virginia experienced catastrophic flooding in 2016.
 Initial recovery efforts were strong in many parts of the state; however, the remote nature of some flooded communities and the logistical challenges for housing mission teams meant that the initial recovery efforts stalled in some places.
+In 2017, parts of West Virginia were also flooded.
 West Virginia VOAD (Voluntary Organizations Active in Disaster) has worked to ensure no community is left behind.
-Clay County is ready to put your mission team to work.
 The team leader from an Indiana congregation that recently served in Clay County reported, “Out of the many places we have been over the years, I believe this location has the biggest amount of needs.”
-West Virginia VOAD is flexible on their age limits – if you have younger youth, please check with Frank before making definitive plans.
+West Virginia VOAD is flexible on their age limits – if you have younger youth, please check before making definitive plans.

 Florida was in the news last fall thanks to Hurricane Irma.
 Unfortunately, it was quickly overshadowed by Hurricane Maria.
 The Atlantic coast was also strafed in 2016 by Hurricane Matthew.
 First Christian Church, Daytona, has been involved in disaster recovery work, with a few breaks here and there, since 2001.
 After Hurricane Matthew, they again became active with a county-wide long-term recovery group which needs mission teams now to perform repairs following Hurricanes Matthew and Irma.
 Because this recovery group was up and running, they have been among the first to begin repairs on homes damaged by Irma.
 You can help the hundreds of home-owners who need assistance to complete their recovery from Hurricane Matthew.

 Daytona, FL – contact David Heald, email@example.com or 386-255-5510

 Other Mission Opportunities exist through these partners.
 Click on each link to learn more.